In Pics | Meet yoga gurus of your favourite celebrities

-From Kareena Kapoor to Deepika Padukone: Meet yoga trainers of your favourite celebrities
+From Ananya Panday, Deepika Padukone to Kareena Kapoor Khan: Meet yoga trainers of your favourite celebrities

 Rupal Sidhpura Faria: Rupal is a renowned celebrity yoga trainer and visionary fitness instructor.
 She has made a significant impact in the industry.
 Her expertise has attracted clients such as Radhika Apte, Anurag Kashyap, Zoya Akhtar, Saif Ali Khan, Riteish Deshmukh and Shweta Bachchan.
 Notably, Rupal's guidance for expectant mothers, including Kareena Kapoor, Soha Ali Khan, and Surveen Chawla has further solidified her reputation as a top-notch trainer in the field.
 Credit: Instagram/@rupal_sidh